 Radon mitigation in unfinished basements:

-The dedicated HRV system mentioned above is also an option for unfinished basements, as is sub-slab depressurization.
+The dedicated HRV system mentioned above is also an option for removing radon gas from unfinished basements, as is sub-slab depressurization.
 If you have extremely high levels and the HRV isn’t sufficient and you also are not able to do sub-slab depressurization, you can pour an additional concrete slab on top of the existing floor.

 The intention here is to create an air-sealed cavity where radon can collect and be removed.
 This can be done with a ridged layer of EPS insulation with voids underneath where air can circulate.
 A 5 inch hole is cut in the EPS layer where a flange and radon stack are installed.
 Once it is all sealed, a new layer of concrete is poured on top.